emilche/listapp.github.io/README.md

 ## 10. Contact Us

-If you have any questions about these Terms, please contact us via our GitHub repository.
+If you have any questions about these Terms, please contact us via our email:
+Emilchristenson@gmail.com